mariusavram91/mariusavram/pages/lets_work_together.md

 Additionally, my skills extend to Product Management, ensuring your projects are not only technically robust but also strategically aligned with your business goals.
 As a strategic thinker and Product Manager, I drive product lifecycles from concept to market.

-My hands-on experience includes defining product roadmaps, conducting market research, prototyping, prioritisation, wireframing, and implementing agile methodologies to ensure rapid and effective product iterations.
+My hands-on experience includes _defining product roadmaps, conducting market research, prototyping, prioritisation, wireframing, and implementing agile methodologies to ensure rapid and effective product iterations_.

 ## Innovation and Problem Solving